 Technical Specification: A oneM2M output document containing normative provisions approved by a Technical Specification Group.

-Voting Member A Member who has voting rights within a TSG/WG.
+Voting Member: A Member who is included in the voting list for the TP or a WG.

 Work Item: The documented record of a specific technical activity of oneM2M.